mpchadwick/mpchadwick.github.io/_posts/2020-03-05-magento-image-cache-size-benchmarks.md

 Per the table, the median image cache was 2.5X the size of the source images, meaning that the client in question was not unusual at all.

 In the course of this research I also came across [this](https://github.com/magento/magento2/commit/41b1cd54488dd6709124d618f1c570e9d0eab51a) git commit.
 It looks like in Magento 2.4 it will be possible to offload image resizing to a 3rd party such as [Fastly](https://docs.fastly.com/en/guides/serving-images).
+This should significantly decrease the overall media storage burden for merchants running Magento.